NashidC/Soothe/README.md

 # Soothe
-**Soothe** iOS app that helps take preventative measures by monitoring heart rate.
+**Soothe** is an iOS app that helps take preventative measures by monitoring heart rate.

 ## Basic Idea :)